shubogit/Blog-MERN-App/README.md

 This application is built using React.js,express.js, node.js as helper libraries and MongoDB as a database.
 Along with other support services such as Postman for api testing.

-1. Server is created using express.js and is listed on port-----.
-2.
-3.
-4.

 ***Thank You***.